n-at-han-k/sites/dwm.suckless.org/status_monitor/index.md

   clicks, colors, etc. much easier.
 * [mblocks](https://gitlab.com/mhdy/mblocks) - A multi-threaded, memory-safe and elegant status monitor written in Rust.
 * [modbar](https://github.com/shirozuki/modbar) - A modular status bar.
 Each module can be updated independently of the others based on a given time interval or by passing module name to a named pipe.
 Simple and cpu-efficient.
 Linux-only (for now).
+* [mtstatus](https://gitlab.com/mhdy/mtstatus) - A multi-threaded status monitor for X written in C.
 * [profil-dwmstatus-1.0.c](profil-dwmstatus-1.0.c) - cpufreq, battery percent
   and date/time
 * [rsblocks](https://github.com/MustafaSalih1993/rsblocks) - A fast multi threaded status bar written in Rust, configurable with a yaml file.